elastiflow/ElastiFlow-Tools/docker_install/readme.txt

 Code in this folder may contain code from https://github.com/elastic/elasticsearch/tree/8.11/docs/reference/setup/install/docker

 Purpose:
 To easily install ElasticSearch, Kibana, and ElastiFlow with Docker Compose.
-Tested with Elastic / Kibana 8.14.0 and ElastiFlow 7.1.1.
+Tested with Elastic / Kibana 8.15.1 and ElastiFlow 7.2.2.

 1) Prepare server memory configuration

-      Elasticsearch uses a mmapfs directory by default to store its indices.
-The default operating system limits on mmap counts is likely to be too low, which may result in out of             memory exceptions.
+For software like Elasticsearch, increasing vm.max_map_count is recommended because Elasticsearch creates many memory mappings due to its heavy use of Lucene indexes.
+Elasticsearch documentation suggests increasing it to at least 262144 to avoid problems in production.

       On Linux, you can increase the limits by running the following command as root: